ArvindAROO/socialEngineeringAttack/README.md

 Run using `python socialEngineering.py` command

-Report any issues or fork and provide a pull request This is an example of the generated file, the image size can be handled from A4 to A3
+Report any issues or fork and provide a pull request

+This is an example of the generated file
 ![example](https://github.com/ArvindAROO/socialEngineeringAttack/blob/master/example.png)

+The example output is given in the file 'possiblePasswords.txt'